-This year marked our second year implementing our Strategic Plan for 2021-24, which includes strategic goals for Communication.
-The Strategic Plan itself was created to be more accessible for members of our community by streamlining the language of our values, our strategic goals and our directions for growth.
-We continued our work on the strategic theme of "Communications" by providing more translated information to our clients and by improving our processes for developing resources with guidelines provided by the HSNS EDI Task Force.
-Promoting HSNS "Experience Stories" is a key aspect of our Communications Plan and, this year, five stories were shared on the HSNS website and social media platforms.
-In this annual report, we are including Ferne Mardlin-Smith's story describing her recovery process following a stroke associated with severe Aphasia (communication difficulty related to brain injury).
+This year marked our second year implementing our Strategic Plan for 2021-24, which includes of our volunteer Board for their dedication and strategic goals for Communication.
+The Strategic Plan itself was created to be more accessible for you to those who are retiring this year. members of our community by streamlining the language of our values, our strategic goals and our Finally, on behalf of the entire Board, we would like directions for growth.
+We continued our work on the to thank all our staff for the dedication, expertise, strategic theme of "Communications" by providing and creativity they bring to our clients every day. more translated information to our clients and by We know that the accomplishments of HSNS improving our processes for developing resources this year are the result of our outstanding staff. with guidelines provided by the HSNS EDI Task We would also like to thank our partners for their Force.
+Promoting HSNS "Experience Stories" is a key continued collaboration this year, including the aspect of our Communications Plan and, this year, Nova Scotia Department of Health and Wellness, five stories were shared on the HSNS website and Nova Scotia Health, IWK Health, Dalhousie School social media platforms.
+In this annual report, we are of Communication Sciences and Disorders, Atlantic including Ferne Mardlin-Smith's story describing her Provinces Special Education Authority, and Autism recovery process following a stroke associated with Nova Scotia. severe Aphasia (communication difficulty related to brain injury).